 Ask yourself where you’d find the money if you had to make a big payment at short notice or in an emergency.
 If the answer is simply extending your overdraft, then you could be in danger of getting into serious debt.
 You should look at alternative options such as saving money in a separate account for situations like this.

 The earlier you start to tackle the problem, the easier it will be.
 If your financial situation is in danger of becoming serious, do something about it now.

 The worst thing you can do if you’re having money problems is to just ignore the situation.
 It’s often the case that people assume they’ll be able to pay off their debt in the future when they start earning more money.

 But anything could happen.
 Interest charges and late payment fees could mean that you’re faced with a debt that’s a lot more than you expected – sometimes double the amount you originally owed.

 If you are in debt, it might be that you’ve lost grasp of your finances.
 For example, do you know exactly how much money goes in and out of your bank account and how often?

 You can make a start by looking at your recent bank statements and finding out where you are spending money on things you could easily do without.
 By getting rid of these, your cashflow situation will get better quite quickly.

 If your situation is a little more serious and you owe money to a number of people or companies, you’ll need to start planning a budget and organising your various debts to start paying off the correct amounts to the different companies.

 Once you know exactly how many debts you have and the total of each one, you can prioritise the most important ones and start to pay them off.

-Alternatively, get in touch with Consumer Law Barristers today to discuss your situation further and we will see if we can help!
+Alternatively, get in touch with CLB today to discuss your situation further and we will see if we can help!